vdaubry/claudecodeui/docs/project.md

 **Core Concept**: The app uses a **task-driven development** model:
 - **Project**: An explicit database entry pointing to a Git repository
 - **Task**: A unit of work with markdown documentation (stored in `.claude-ui/tasks/`)
-- **Conversation**: A Claude session linked to a specific task
+- **Conversation**: A Claude session linked to a task or a custom agent

-Users create projects, define tasks as units of work, and start conversations scoped to specific tasks.
-Task documentation is automatically injected as context when starting a conversation.
+Users create projects, define tasks as units of work, and start conversations scoped to tasks or custom agents.
+Task documentation is automatically injected as context when starting a task conversation.

 ## Architecture